 Teaching students about the first Thanksgiving feast is standard fare in the primary grades, yet there is a gold mine of information about the origin of the actual calendaring of Thanksgiving.
-It’s a bizarre story that will intrigue your students and could lead down some interesting avenues and explorations!
+It’s a bizarre story that will intrigue your students and could lead to some interesting avenues and explorations!

 Washington Gets Things Started

-Under request from congress, Washington named Thursday, November 26, 1789 as a national day of thanksgiving.
+Under request from Congress, Washington named Thursday, November 26, 1789, as a national day of thanksgiving.
 Here’s the text of Washington’s proclamation.
 This procedure of announcing days for giving thanks continued on and off (with the dates shifting around) for about eighty years.
 Finally, Lincoln came along and proclaimed a real Thanksgiving holiday.

 Lincoln Makes It Official

-In 1863, Lincoln issued a proclaimation declaring the final Thursday of November to be Thanksgiving.
+In 1863, Lincoln issued a proclamation declaring the final Thursday of November to be Thanksgiving.
 This action was a result of the campaigning of Sarah Josepha Hale (who also, fascinatingly, wrote “Mary Had A Little Lamb”!).

 Some of your students may be intrigued to study the huge historical influence this woman had on the US.